emtee40/SurvivalManual-wiki/Apps.md

 ### Reader

 Install some PDF reader - and perhaps download some books or manuals.

+### Offline dictionary

+Install a offline working dictionary and install the languages that you are most likely to face.